 Funds may be used for a range of purposes, but not to substitute for faculty and staff costs that the institution is presently providing for its vocational exploration activities.
 Capital expenditures, new personnel lines, equipment purchases, and indirect or overhead costs are not eligible for grant support; these expenses are to be covered by the institution.
 Rather, grants are meant to be used to offset one-time costs of program development and implementation.

 All NetVUE member colleges and universities are eligible to apply for funding.
-Note: If an institution already holds one or more other NetVUE grants, the application must demonstrate that staffing and other resources are adequately distributed to allow all projects to succeed.
+This grant may be held currently with other NetVUE grants; however, please note: If an institution already holds one or more other NetVUE grants, the application must demonstrate that staffing and other resources are adequately distributed to allow all projects to succeed.
 Ordinarily this will require that the programs supported by the grants be directed by distinct leadership teams.

 Institutions that are not yet members may join the network to become eligible for this grant.
 Learn more about NetVUE membership.